TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Abstract

 \section{Abstract}

-Detecting objects in mobile robotics is crucial for numerous applications, from autonomous navigation to inspection.
-However, robots often need to operate in different domains from those they were trained in, requiring them to adjust to these changes.
-Tiny mobile robots, subject to size, power, and computational constraints, encounter even more difficulties in running and adapting these algorithms.
+{Detecting objects with visual sensors is crucial for numerous mobile robotics applications, from autonomous navigation to inspection.
+However, robots often need to operate under significant domains shifts from those they were trained in, requiring them to adjust to these changes.
+Tiny mobile robots, subject to size, power, and computational constraints, face even greater challenges when running and adapting detection models on low-resolution and noisy images.
 Such adaptability, though, is crucial for real-world deployment, where robots must operate effectively in dynamic and unpredictable settings.
-In this work, we introduce a novel benchmark to evaluate the continual learning capabilities of object detection systems in tiny robotic platforms.
-Our contributions include: (i) Tiny Robotics Object Detection~(TiROD), a comprehensive dataset collected using the onboard camera of a small mobile robot, designed to test object detectors across various domains and classes; (ii) a benchmark of different continual learning strategies on this dataset using NanoDet, a lightweight object detector.
-Our results highlight key challenges in developing robust and efficient continual learning strategies for object detectors in tiny robotics.
+In this work, we introduce a new vision benchmark to evaluate continual learning strategies tailored to the unique characteristics of tiny robotic platforms.
+Our contributions include: (i) Tiny Robotics Object Detection~(TiROD), a challenging video dataset collected using the onboard camera of a small mobile robot, designed to test object detectors across various domains and classes; (ii) a comprehensive benchmark of several continual learning strategies on different scenarios using NanoDet, a lightweight, real-time object detector for resource-constrained devices.
+While data collection is performed on-device, training and evaluation are conducted offline to establish a reproducible benchmark.
+Our results highlight some key challenges in developing robust and efficient continual learning strategies for object detectors in tiny robotics.
+Dataset and code are publicly available \url{https://pastifra.github.io/TiROD}}.